 You all might have read in your school textbooks that energy is the capacity to do work, usually when a force is applied.
 And considering energy is carried in the form of movement with no physical essence, this definition becomes quite vague.
-Therefore, we’ll take a deeper look at different kinds of energy in this discussion to understand it better.
+Therefore, we’ll take a deeper look at different kinds of energy in this article to understand it better.
 Broadly speaking, we can classify energy into two forms: kinetic energy and potential energy.
 In simple words, kinetic energy is concerned with moving objects, while potential energy is concerned with objects at rest.
 It’s also essential to know that one form of technology can be converted into other forms.
 With that said, here are some of the different types of energy, organized into potential and kinetic.

 The object is said to have kinetic energy when it is in motion.
 So, the energy that an object has because of its motion is equal to the kinetic energy of that object.
 Along with the motion of the object, kinetic energy is also dependent on its mass.
 The following are the kinetic energy types: